Welcome to Mrs. Alvarez's Site

 Master's Degree in Social Justice in Education - Cal State Fullerton Single-Subject Teaching Credential in English - Cal Poly Pomona Bachelor's Degree in Journalism - Cal Poly Pomona

 Mrs. Lynn Alvarez

+4201 & 4203 – ELD 1 (CSF-III) Year Course.
 Beginning English language learners follow a whole language approach.
-All skills: reading, writing , listening , and speaking are practiced, with an emphasis on listening and speaking in the first semester, and on reading and writing in the second semester.
-Activities are “hands on”, and materials include media such as: newspapers, magazines, music videos, television shows and commercials, movies, etc. Students work extensively in cooperative learning groups.
-Additional activities include the use of technology, games, cross-cultural awareness exercises and events, and outside reading.
-Computers are used for word processing and multimedia presentations.
+All skills: reading, writing , listening , and speaking are practiced, with an emphasis on reading and writing in ELD 1A (4201) and on listening and speaking in ELD 1B (4203).
+Activities are “hands on”, and materials include media such as: newspapers, magazines, music, videos, etc. Students work extensively in cooperative learning groups.
+Additional activities include the use of technology, games, cross-cultural awareness exercises and current events, and outside reading.
+Computers are used for word processing, speaking and listening exercises, and multimedia presentations.
+Google Classroom is the central piece of technology that the teacher will use to communicate assignments, due dates, and grades.
+Students will master all mentioned academic skills through clear, organized learning strategies.
 This class meets for two periods each day (Periods 1-2).
 ELD 1A counts as English credit.
 ELD 1B counts as elective credit.
+Prerequisite: Identified students.

 4022 - English 2 Honors (CSF-I) Year Course.
 This advanced course expands on the objectives, issues, and values of English 2.
 Readings are extended beyond the regular core list for English 2, and students are expected to be self-motivated and reliable, to read and write at a high level of competence, to work both independently and collectively, and to initiate and share ideas.
 Summer reading and writing is required.
 Prerequisite: “A” both semesters of English 1 or a “B” both semesters English 1 Honors.